ntakata/flexible-annotation-atlas/README.md

 ## Steps to construct your annotation atlas
 ### 0. Preprocessing
-Run `Prepare_AObaseAVbase.ipynb` to obtain preprocessed files in the data folder: a text file (AObase.json) and a volume file (AVbase.nrrd).
+Run `Prepare_AObaseAVbase.ipynb` to obtain preprocessed files in the data folder: a text file ( __AObase.json__) and a volume file ( __AVbase.nrrd__).
 This preprocessing eliminates _destructive_ brain structures in the original anatomical ontology file and an annotation volume of the mouse brain provided by the Allen Institute for Brain Science (AIBS).

 ### 1. Combining brain structures
-Copy AObase.json and rename it to AObase_c.json in the data folder.
-Edit __AObase_c.json__ with a text editor to combine brain structures in AVbase.nrrd.
+Copy __AObase.json__ and rename it to __AObase_c.json__ in the data folder.
+Edit __AObase_c.json__ with a text editor to combine brain structures in __AVbase.nrrd__.
 Specifically, delete all contents within brackets [] of a key "children" for an inner node to combine its all descendent nodes.
-For example, "children": [ {"id":8, ... }, ..., {"id": 73, ..., "voxel_count": 6136}] would be "children": [] in a file AObase_c.json.
-Zoomable visualization of anatomical hierarchy of AObase_c.json is available using an [HTML](https://github.com/ntakata/flexible-annotation-atlas/blob/master/FAAs/FAAbase/icicleplot_FAA.html) file, which facilitates ROI volume check and is useful to decide which brain structures to be combined or not.
+For example, "children": [ {"id":8, ... }, ..., {"id": 73, ..., "voxel_count": 6136}] would be "children": [] in a file __AObase_c.json__.
+Zoomable visualization of anatomical hierarchy of __AObase_c.json__ is available using [an HTML file](https://github.com/ntakata/flexible-annotation-atlas/blob/master/FAAs/FAAbase/icicleplot_FAA.html), which facilitates ROI volume check and is useful to decide which brain structures to be combined or not.

 ### 2. Dividing a brain structure based on gene expression and/or fiber projection.
 Specify text-based information in `Divide_nodes.ipynb`: 1) IDs of brain structures ( __Target_ROI_IDs__), 2) Experimental ID ( __ExpID__) of a gene of interest, and 3) __Acronyms__ of a brain structures which are a source and a target of neuronal fiber innervation.
 Then, run `Divide_nodes.ipynb` to obtain your FAA, which consists of an ontology text file ( __AO_LR_remapID.json__) and an annotation volume ( __AV_LR_remapID_RAS.nii__) in the data folder.